 How much difference can half a percent in additional MER fees make?

 If you are paying half a percent in extra MER fees, this could lead to nearly as much money paid in fees as your total contributions over your working life. $1 million lost in fees over 40 years on a $1 million of contributions.
-If the fund is giving returns that are less than or only meet the S&P 500, there is no reason to pay the extra fees.
+If the fund is giving returns that are less than or only meet CIBC’s premium index fund, there is no reason to pay the extra fees.
 If you are doing it right, you will double your money at 2.5% while maximizing your CDIC coverage.

 - Get out of your mutual funds

-- Invest in yourself and in YOUR business (unlimited/exponential upside) – stuff that increase your productivity and will help you make 7-figures.
+- Invest in yourself and in YOUR business (unlimited/exponential upside) – stuff that increases your productivity and will help you make 7-figures.

-- If you really don’t have anything you can invest in your own business, than a low-cost index fund is still better than a mutual fund.
+- If you really don’t have anything you can invest in your own business, then CIBC’s premium index fund is still better than a mutual fund.